Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Introduction

 where all operations (taking a square and taking a square root of a vector, division by a vector) are performed coordinate-wise.
 The method is analyzed in many works, including \citep{streeter2010less, duchi2011adaptive, zou2018weighted, chen2018convergence, ward2020adagrad, defossez2022simple, faw2022power} to name a few.
-However, the high-probability convergence of \algname{AdaGrad} is studied under restrictive assumptions such as almost surely sub-Gaussian noise \citep{li2020high, liu2023high} or without such an assumption but with inverse-power dependence on the confidence level $\delta$ \citep{wang2023convergence}.
-In contrast, our results for \algname{Clip-RAdaGradD} hold under Assumption~\ref{asm:heavy-tailed} and have polylogarithmic dependence on the confidence level $\delta$.
+However, the high-probability convergence of \algname{AdaGrad} is studied under restrictive assumptions such as almost surely sub-Gaussian noise \citep{li2020high, liu2023high} or without such an assumption but with inverse-power dependence on the confidence level $\delta$ \citep{wang2023convergence} or boundedness of the empirical risk and (non-central) $\alpha$-th moment \citep{li2023high}, which in the worst case implies boundedness of the stochastic gradient (see the discussion after Theorem~\ref{thm:main_result_non_cvx_main_no_delay}).
+In contrast, our results for \algname{Clip-Adam(D)}/\algname{Clip-M-AdaGrad(D)(-Norm)} hold under Assumption~\ref{asm:heavy-tailed} (and under additional Assumption~\ref{asm:bounded-function} for the methods without delay) and have polylogarithmic dependence on $\delta$.

 \algname{Adam} \citep{kingma2014adam} can be seen as a modification of \algname{AdaGrad} with an exponential moving average \revision{$b_t^2$} of the squared stochastic gradients and with Polyak's momentum \citep{polyak1964some}: